Structured data with Schema.org: the ultimate guide

 - Organisation (or Place)

-Sticking to the local business example, you’ll see that Google lists several required properties, like the NAP details of your business.
-In addition to that, there are loads of recommended properties, like a URL, geo-coordinates, opening hours, etc. Try to fill out as much of these as you can, only then search engines can give you the full preferred presentation.
-If you need help with your local business markup, you’ll find our Local SEO plugin very helpful.
+Sticking to the local business example, you’ll see that Google lists several required properties, like the NAP (Name and Phone) details of your business.
+There are also loads of recommended properties, like a URL, geo-coordinates, opening hours, etc. Try to fill out as much of these as you can because search engines will only give you the full presentation you’re looking for.
+You’ll find our Local SEO plugin very helpful if you need help with your local business markup.

-When looking at Schema.org for the first time, it might feel a bit daunting.
-The list is enormous and the possibilities are endless, so it’s easy to become overwhelmed.
-To overcome this sensation, you need to go back to basics.
-Find out what your site, business or product is about and write down the specifications and properties you deem important.
-Work your way up from there.
+Looking at Schema.org for the first time might feel a bit daunting.
+The list is enormous, and the possibilities are endless, so it’s easy to become overwhelmed.
+To get over this, you need to go back to basics.
+Think about what your site, business, or product is about and write down the specifications and properties you feel are important, then work your way up from there.
+Also, Yoast SEO covers the most important properties automatically — so no need to worry about those if your plugin is configured correctly!

 Having said that, there are a couple of sections you should prioritize in your plan to add structured data to your site.
-If you start off with these three, you’ll have the basics covered and gives you the opportunity build on that.
+If you start with these three, you’ll have the basics covered, and then you can build on that.
 You should absolutely start with structured data for your business details, products, and reviews.
-These will have the biggest effect in the short run.
+These will have the biggest effect in the short term.

-JSON-LD is the preferred method of adding Schema.org to your site.
-However, not all search engines are quick to adopt it; Bing is the odd man out.
-Let’s hope Microsoft will soon come about and add support for this rather efficient method.
+JSON-LD is the preferred method of adding structured data to your site.
+However, not all search engines have been quick to adopt it — Bing being the last hold-out.
+Thankfully, Microsoft came round in August 2018 and now supports this, the most efficient method.

-If you want to learn more about working with all of this on your site, you should read Michiel’s article on how to use JSON-LD to add Schema.org data to your website or learn how to add structured data with our training on structured data and SEO.
+If you want to learn more about working with all this on your site, you should read our article on how to use JSON-LD to add Schema.org data to your website, adding structured data to your site with Google Tag Manager, or learn how to add structured data with our training on structured data and SEO, part of our Yoast SEO academy training subscription.

 The old ways: RFDa and Microdata

-The classic way of writing structured data for inclusion on your pages, involved direct embedment in your HTML.
-This made a really inefficient and error-prone process.
-It is part of the reasons why the uptake of Schema.org hasn’t been particularly fast.
-Writing and maintaining it via RFDa or Microdata is a pain.
+The classic way of writing structured data for inclusion on your pages involves directly embedding it into your HTML.
+This made a really inefficient and error-prone process and is much of the reason why the uptake of Schema.org hasn’t been swift.
+Writing and maintaining it via RDFa or Microdata is a pain.
 Believe us, try to do as much as you can in JSON-LD.

-Here’s a Microdata example for marking up a movie.
-Because the code needs itemprops to function, everything has to been inline coded.
+Microdata needs itemprops to function, so everything has to be inline coded.
 You can instantly see how that makes it hard to read, write and edit.

 Structured data and Google AMP

-The open source AMP project (Accelerated Mobile Pages) has been causing quite a stir these last few months.
-The project’s goal is to get pages to load lightning fast on mobile.
-To do that, the project uses a special kind of HTML.
+The open-source AMP project (Accelerated Mobile Pages) has been causing quite a stir.
+The project aims to get pages to load lightning fast on mobile using a special kind of HTML.
 Google is pushing AMP pretty hard and also mentions its reliance on structured data.
-If you want to use AMP and completely give your pages the once over, you need to add structured data.
-Google uses several Schema.org items to take care of the more interactive parts of AMP elements.
-You can use Yoast SEO in conjunction with our AMP Glue plugin to take care of most AMP needs.
+If you want particular rich results, you might have to use AMP and add that specific structured data.

-Schema.org is not too hard to work with, but if adding code by hand seems scary, you could try some of the tools out there.
-If you are still not sure how to go about this, ask your web developer for help, he’ll probably fix this for you in a couple of minutes.
+Yoast SEO handles a lot of structured data for you automatically in the background.
+You could extend our Schema framework, of course — see the next chapter –, but if adding code by hand seems scary, you could try some of the tools listed below.
+If you are still not sure how to go about this, ask your web developer for help.
+They will probably fix this for you in a couple of minutes.

 - Validators and test tools